0xPolygonID/docs/docs/verifier/query-builder.md

 1. **Check Proof of Uniqueness:** This checkbox is initially unchecked.
 When selected, it enables the Proof of Uniqueness functionality.

 2. **Nullifier Session ID:** A numeric input field that remains disabled unless the Proof of Uniqueness checkbox is checked.
-It requires the user to provide a nullifier session ID, which is a bigint formatted as a string.
+It requires the user to provide a nullifier session ID.

 The nullifier session ID field is a critical component for calculating the SybilID, which is essential for establishing Proof of Uniqueness in a query.
 This ID serves as a verifier-specific session identifier, which might represent, for example, a voting ID.
 It is used in the SybilID calculation formula:

 `SybilID = hash(genesisID, credProfileNonce, schemaHash, verifierID, nullifierSessionID)`

-This field becomes mandatory once the Proof of Uniqueness checkbox is selected.
 Providing the correct nullifier session ID ensures the query's integrity and uniqueness, conforming to the protocol's sybil resistant features:

 - **One Identity Per Session:** Each identity can obtain only one identifier per credential and verifier session ID (CRS), consistent across all Profiles and Genesis ID.
 - **Brute-force Resistance:** Prevents brute-forcing to reveal Genesis ID or other values.